About the INTREPID-2566 Study

 Less frequently reported side effects that may have been related to NNZ-2566, occurring in less than 3% of study patients, were palpitations, nosebleed, decreased appetite, irritation or swelling in throat (sore throat), flu-like symptoms, fainting, nausea, lack of energy, sleepiness, numbness around the drug infusion site, abdominal pain, rash, itchy skin, diarrhea, sweating, muscular pain, low blood pressure, and reversible changes in a blood laboratory tests (raised amylase, related to the digestive system and raised ALT, a liver function test).

-The INTREPID-2566 study is being conducted at up to 30 centers in the United States.
-The following hospitals will recruit subjects under the EFIC protocol for this study:
+The INTREPID-2566 study was conducted at up to 30 centers in the United States.
+The following hospitals recruited subjects under the EFIC protocol for this study:

 In the United States